 - Her white color is caused by a recessive ‘masking’ gene that hides her true color and pattern.

-- She is no different to the standard German Shepherd in terms of temperament or health.
+- She is no different to the standard German Shepherds in terms of temperament, life span or health.

 - She can produce colored German Shepherd puppies.